What is journaling?

 Keeping a journal can be beneficial for understanding yourself.
 It’s also a great way to reflect on your moods, thoughts, and goals.
 And, like therapy, it can provide a space in your life to have some tough conversations and grow.

-How to start journaling & make it a habit?
+10 Tips to start journaling & make it a habit:

 It can be daunting to start a journal, but it’s just like any other habit it takes time to get into the routine.
 If you’re looking to start journaling, here are some tips to help you get started and keep up the habit.

 When you are deciding how to journal daily, an important thing to think about is what format your journal will be in.
 Of course, the more traditional approach to writing is on paper.
 It is up to you to choose whether or not you want to use a diary, a special notebook, a laptop, or something else entirely.

 If you want to develop a habit, you need to be clear about what you’re trying to do and when you plan on doing it.
 Consider when would be the best time for you to write, how long you want to write for, and how often you think you can write.
 How long will it take? every day or once a week.

 It will be easier to make the habit stick if you are clear about it.

 If you want to journal effectively, you need to set aside a significant amount of time depending on your writing pace and how much you have to say.

 f you want to make writing a habit, you need to set aside some time in your schedule.

 4-Keep a journal with you at all times: